srlinuxeurope/DCFPartnerHackathon/srl-sros-gnmi-config-lab/README.md

 gnmic -a $node -u $username -p $password --insecure gnmic -a $node -u $username -p $password --skip-verify
 ```
+By typing just `gnmic` a help text will be displayed.
+But every command has its specific help by typing `gnmic $command --help`
+**get** and **set** are the main commands when you're dealing with node configuration.
+**subscribe** is the command related to subscription to a given context.

 * **Make sure the gNMI server of each node is up**